 Making the Most of the Black Belt

-Maintenance of the Lean Six Sigma Black Belt is essential to any individual into the business.
-Commitment to keep the education on-going in order to keep your knowledge up to date and make sure your skill set is continuously updated at all times.
+Maintenance of the Lean Six Sigma Black Belt is essential to any individual in the business.
+Commitment to keep the education ongoing in order to keep your knowledge up to date and make sure your skill set is continuously updated at all times.

 There are education units called Continuing Education Units (CEUs) that need to be undertaken by Lean Six Sigma Black Belts within a specified interval of time (normally 3 years) to be re-certified.
 This keeps the certification valid and keeps the individual aware of all the new methodologies and ideas shared within the Lean Six Sigma community.

 - Passion – Lean Six Sigma Black Belt holders are passionate individuals who strive to get the work done, with the highest level of quality.
 These are self-motivated, determined, and positive personalities on the whole.
-These individuals are expected to be strong persons who can pick up a team when things go astray from the project goals and objective.
-Go-getters come across as suitable candidates as they possess and showcase the zeal towards the tasks or projects undertaken.
-They are ever excited about the activities and find new and innovative means and ways of ensure project success.
+These individuals are expected to be strong persons who can pick up a team when things go astray from the project goals and objectives.
+Go-getters come across as suitable candidates as they possess and showcase their zeal toward the tasks or projects undertaken.
+They are ever excited about the activities and find new and innovative means and ways to ensure project success.

-- Communication – Candidates possessing amazing communication skills can sure get their word over to the opposite person in the most clear and precise way.
+- Communication – Candidates possessing amazing communication skills can surely get their word over to the opposite person in the clearest and most precise way.
 Lean Six Sigma advocates teams, and within teams are team members.
 Effective communicators can make exemplary Lean Six Sigma Black Belt holders to these team members.
 Essential tasks that Black Belt holders are entrusted with include coaching, mentoring, and training to other team members.
-To complete this task, these individuals need to ensure that whatever they present or speak is understandable and clear to the attendees of pitch meetings and project update reviews.
+To complete this task, these individuals must ensure that whatever they present or speak is understandable and clear to the attendees of pitch meetings and project update reviews.

 - Team Leader and Team Player – Leadership is a needed skill for team and project managers.
 Managing a team isn’t as easy as it looks and needs a dedicated individual whose people skill is at par and who is devoted to the upliftment of the team and its members.
 An individual who works well with a team is needed to take the reins when it comes to managing team dynamics.

-- Technical Expertise – It’s not compulsory for a Lean Six Sigma Black Belt candidate to be an engineering or professional degree graduate, but having that kind of expertise can benefit the business and sector they are aiming for.
-Tech savvy profiles are valued by employers in any comparison while hiring for top positions.
+- Technical Expertise – A Lean Six Sigma Black Belt candidate doesn’t need to be an engineering or professional degree graduate, but having that kind of expertise can benefit the business and sector they are aiming for.
+Tech-savvy profiles are valued by employers in any comparison while hiring for top positions.

-- Customer-centric Approach – Black Belts are the ones who keep customer views and demands in mind while working towards a project or even during scoping a project related to a problem.
-Now, customers can been internal as well as external, and dealing with each requirement coming from them is important for a project manager with a Lean Six Sigma Black Belt.
+- Customer-centric Approach – Black Belts are the ones who keep customer views and demands in mind while working towards a project or even while scoping a project related to a problem.
+Now, customers can be internal as well as external, and dealing with each requirement coming from them is important for a project manager with a Lean Six Sigma Black Belt.

 - Change Management – Change is the only constant in a project or even a job role.
-An individual looks for change in every task or process.
-Opportunities for improvement and change need to be tapped on and being a Black Belt encourages such behavior and approach in the business.
-After all business improvement is the crux of Lean Six Sigma.
+An individual looks for a change in every task or process.
+Opportunities for improvement and change need to be tapped into, and being a Black Belt encourages such behavior and approach in the business.
+After all, business improvement is the crux of Lean Six Sigma.

-- Business Acumen – Black Belts are not only quality and business improvement managers, but are business leaders interested in contributing to a business’ growth.
-They should have business knowledge and should join the dots between projects undertaken and desired business results.
+- Business Acumen – Black Belts are not only quality and business improvement managers but are business leaders interested in contributing to a business’ growth.
+They should have the business knowledge and should join the dots between projects undertaken and desired business results.

 - Fun – An individual who loves to have fun and enjoys work will motivate others and spread the goodwill to all within their peripheral view.

-These skills aren’t exhaustive to this list and can include personality and professional skills such as integrity, knowledge of Six Sigma, TQM, ISO, and other leading methodologies, work experience, and much more.
+These skills aren’t exhaustive to this list.
+They can include personality and professional skills such as integrity, knowledge of Six Sigma, TQM, ISO, and other leading methodologies, work experience, and much more.

-Once you’re clear about this, your next step would be to enroll into a globally recognized forum for Lean Six Sigma Black Belt certification.
-There are many institutes all over the world that support the lean six sigma black belt training for this certification and choosing the right one will include a thorough research and counseling on them.
+Once you’re clear about this, your next step would be to enroll in a globally recognized forum for Lean Six Sigma Black Belt certification.
+Many institutes all over the world support the lean six sigma black belt training for this certification, and choosing the right one will include thorough research and counseling on them.

-If you liked this article and this has made you recognize your further career goal, do share this article with your colleagues and friends and improve the way the world see businesses and corporate life.
+If you liked this article and this has made you recognize your further career goal, do share this article with your colleagues and friends and improve how the world sees businesses and corporate life.
 Enjoy!